wpf89928/PengfeiHomepage.github.io/_pages/about.md

 Recent News
 ======

+- I joined the AI lab of Bytedance, Singapore on 8th August 2021.

 - The paper titled "Causal Modeling with Stochastic Confounders" is accepted by AISTATS 2021!

 - The paper titled "Easy-but-effective Domain Sub-similarity Learning for Transfer Regression" is accepted by TKDE.